Abhiram-Siriki45/Awesome-SRE/README.md

 A Curated list of Awesome [Site Reliability](https://www.usenix.org/conference/srecon14/technical-sessions/presentation/keys-sre) and [Production](https://www.usenix.org/conference/srecon15/program/presentation/canahuati) Engineering Resources.

 #### What is Site Reliability Engineering?
-> "Fundamentally, it's what happens when you ask a software engineer to design an operations function." - Ben Treynor Sloss, VP Google Engineering, founder of Google SRE
+> "Fundamentally, It's what happens when you ask a software engineer to design an operations function." - Ben Treynor Sloss, VP Google Engineering, founder of Google SRE

 ## Contributing